about

 Heiyi Tam is a Hong Kong-born artist based in London.

 Tam was recognised by curator Lee Sharrock as one of the rising stars of 2023.
-She was recently shortlisted for the 14th Edition of The Signature Art Prize and longlisted for the Jackson’s Painting Prize 2025.
-In 2024, she was a finalist for The Hari Art Prize, and was also longlisted for the Visual Art Association Artist of the Year Award, the Homiens Art Prize, and The London Magazine Feb/March 2024 cover competition.
-In 2023, she was awarded The Other Art Fair: New Futures Award and was shortlisted for the Tension Gallery Prize.
-In 2022, she was runner-up in the Tiepolo Blue Art Prize, judged by James Cahill and renowned artist Maggi Hambling CBE.
-That same year, she was awarded fourth prize in the Landmark Art Prize after being shortlisted in the Top 50.
-Tam holds an MA in Art and Science from Central Saint Martins, University of the Arts London, graduating with First Class Honours in 2023.
+She has since received international recognition, including as a finalist for the Gilchrist-Fisher Award 2026, a leading UK prize for emerging painters, shortlisted for the 14th Edition of The Signature Art Prize, and longlisted for ArtEvol 2025: Voices From The Undefined at Saatchi Gallery, London.
+She was also a finalist for The Hari Art Prize (London) in 2024, judged by a panel including senior figures from White Cube and Collective Ending.
+Earlier notable accolades include winning The Other Art Fair: New Futures Award (2023), runner-up in the Tiepolo Blue Art Prize (2022, judged by James Cahill and Maggi Hambling CBE), and placing in the Top 4 of the Landmark Art Prize (2022).
+Tam holds an MA in Art and Science from Central Saint Martins, graduating with First Class Honours in 2023.

-Recent exhibitions include ‘Housewarming’, 3812 Gallery, Hong Kong, The Treasure Art Fair with 3812 Gallery, London, and ‘ADDENDUM’, No. 20 Arts Gallery, London, UK.
+Recent exhibitions include Housewarming, 3812 Gallery, Hong Kong, The Treasure Art Fair with 3812 Gallery, London, and ADDENDUM, No. 20 Arts Gallery, London, UK.